-Testes - baby boys are checked to make sure their testes are in the right place.
-It can take several months for testes to drop down (descend) into the scrotum.
+Testes - baby boys are checked to make sure their testes are in the right place, for example, that they have descended.
+It can take several months for testicles to drop down into the scrotum.
 About 1 in 100 baby boys have problems with undescended testes that need treatment to reduce the risk of problems later in life, such as reduced fertility.